What’s in a name?

 2015 - Small Pharma founded

-In 2016, we initiated our first drug development project SPL801B.
-SPL801B is a patent protected solid oral drug product based on the non-psychedelic compound 2R,6R-hydroxynorketamine, a known active metabolite of ketamine.
-This development was based on recent advances in understanding the role played by 2R,6R-hydroxynorketamine in the antidepressant effects of ketamine, reported in academic literature.
+In 2016 we decided to focus on depression as our critical area of unmet need.
+We commenced a development program SPL801B, a patent protected solid oral drug product, based on the non-psychedelic compound 2R,6R-hydroxynorketamine, a known active metabolite of ketamine.
+This was based on advances in understanding the role played by 2R,6R-hydroxynorketamine in the antidepressant effects of ketamine.
+A nonclinical, manufacture and IP data package was completed.

 2019 - Psychedelic R&D program initiated